open-telemetry/semantic-conventions/docs/http/http-metrics.md

 SHOULD NOT be set if only IP address is available and capturing name would require a reverse DNS lookup.

 **[5]:** Determined by using the first of the following that applies

+- The [primary server name](/docs/http/http-spans.md#http-server-definitions) of the matched virtual host.
+MUST only include host identifier.
+- Host identifier of the [request target](https://www.rfc-editor.org/rfc/rfc9110.html#target.resource) if it's sent in absolute-form.
+- Host identifier of the `Host` header

+SHOULD NOT be set if only IP address is available and capturing name would require a reverse DNS lookup.

+**[6]:** Determined by using the first of the following that applies

 - Port identifier of the [primary server host](/docs/http/http-spans.md#http-server-definitions) of the matched virtual host.
 - Port identifier of the [request target](https://www.rfc-editor.org/rfc/rfc9110.html#target.resource)